-Resolved: that the minutes of the meeting held on 5 November 2020 be approved as a correct record.
+Resolved: that the minutes of the meeting be approved as a correct record.

-5 Covid-19 Commissioning update
+ASH Covid-19 Commissioning update (Agenda Item 6) 17

 The Head of Commissioning gave an update presentation on work being done to improve the adult social care offer to North Somerset residents.
 This included details on the Wellness Service and collaborative work to avoid hospital admissions, Technology Enabled Care, work with the Community Integrated Care Bureau, social care brokerage, as well as updates on vaccinations and PPE to Care Homes.
 He concluded with an update on domiciliary care, North Somerset Council's action plan, and the Covid response from North Somerset Together and commissioned voluntary services.